DylanPJackson/csh_intro_evaluator/README.md

 ## What is CSH?
 CSH, or [Computer Science House](https://www.csh.rit.edu/), is a fantastic community at RIT that I am fortunate enough to be a member of.
-We all have a passion for learning and teaching, and we try to help each other develop as professionals and individuals.
+We all have a passion for learning and teaching in regards to anything we're passionate about.
+We try to help each other develop as professionals and individuals with whatever we do.

 ## What is our intro process?
 In order to join the organization, a prospective member goes through our intro